Is your jurisdiction a common law or civil law jurisdiction?

 Except under special circumstances, Swiss law does not recognize any protective effect for third parties which are not party to a contract.
 Therefore, no rights are commonly granted to third parties in a construction contract.
 However, the parties to such a contract remain free to conclude a separate agreement with any relevant third party in order to grant them certain rights in the construction process (namely the right to ask for modifications of the project, the right to participate in the final reception of the works, etc.).

 The SIA rules, which are very often included by reference in the parties’ agreements regarding construction projects, provide for strict provisions governing notification of claims for additional time and money.
 If the contractor fails to notify the employer accordingly, he will lose any corresponding claims against the employer unless he can prove that the employer had knowledge of such circumstances.
-It should also be noted that according to the general rules of the Swiss Code of Obligations (which apply if no specific regulations have been adopted by the parties), the contractor must inform the employer immediately of any circumstance which might compromise the correct or timely performance of the works, failing which he himself will be liable for any adverse consequences.
+It should also be noted that according to the general provisions of the Swiss Code of Obligations (which apply if no specific regulations have been adopted by the parties), the contractor must inform the employer immediately of any circumstance which might compromise the correct or timely performance of the works, failing which he himself will be liable for any adverse consequences.

 What insurances are the parties required to hold?
 And how long for?